-As is evident on both EX-1-3a and EX-1.3b, the quantified options recommended in this report are not sufficient to reach tentative goals.
+As is evident on both Figure 1-3a and Figure 1-3b, the quantified options recommended in this report are not sufficient to reach any of the potential numeric goals shown.
 Unquantified options, such as conservation and state government leading-by-example, will reduce emissions further.
 Other emission-reducing actions beyond the scope of this report are anticipated.
 In particular, actions that save money and energy will be very advantageous for a broad range of individuals and businesses to implement independent of recommendations from the Sub-Cabinet.
-For example, a MAG member from an aviation-dependent delivery corporation outlined the aggressive sustainability measures implemented by the company that not only save money and fuel but also reduce GHG emissions. - Formatted: Space After: 6 pt
+For example, a MAG member from an aviation-dependent delivery corporation outlined the aggressive sustainability measures implemented by the company that not only save money and fuel but also reduce GHG emissions.

-Figure EX-1-3b.
+Figure 1-3b.
 Projected Alaska GHG emission scenarios: historical to 2025 (consumptionbased, gross emissions excluding refueling transient aircraft)